Homework Battles End Here: 4-Steps to Beat Homework Refusal For Good

 Amidst my naive rationalization, I completely forgot (or disregarded) the two massive essays and lengthy reading assignments I also had due at the end of the week, as well as the chunks of time I already had forfeited to movie night and a trip to Boston with some friends.
 But who could blame me?
 There were so many exciting things I wanted to do with my new college friends that classes seemed like a secondary priority.
 And besides, I usually waited until the last minute to do assignments in high school with little consequence, so why would it be any different in college?

-After what turned out to be a rough week of sleepless nights, writing marathons, and an unhealthy amount of stress, I learned a difficult lesson: those high school habits wouldn’t cut it in college.
+After what turned out to be a rough week of sleepless nights, writing marathons, and an unhealthy amount of stress, I learned a difficult lesson: going from high school to college requires a change in habits.
 And although I’m now a rising senior who's outgrown those bad habits (aside from the occasional bouts of procrastination) and found a healthy balance between my school work and social life, I can’t help but wonder: would my transition to college have been easier if I had developed these skills sooner?

 This is something I failed to master (or really even attempt) in high school, and it proved to be a major challenge once I got to college.
 As you may have already gathered, I was a notorious procrastinator and that unfortunate habit carried over into my first year of college.
 I convinced myself that I worked well under pressure and needed the extra motivation from being under a time crunch.
 While there were late nights and missed social outings in high school, I quickly realized that saving everything until the last minute was going to have far more consequences in college.
 On top of that, losing the structure of a seven-class period day with a scheduled lunch break required me to develop my own daily routine that prioritized academics, but still took my social and emotional well-being into account.